Frank Vance Strauss

-Although Strauss founded the idea for the magazine playbill, Huber is given credit for starting the New York Theater Program Corporation, which in 1934-35 titled its magazines The Playbill.
+Although Strauss founded the idea for the magazine Playbill, Huber is given credit for starting the New York Theater Program Corporation, which in 1934-35 titled its magazine The Playbill.
 The Playbill layout varied during this time.
-The more successful a show the more pages The Playbill contained.
+The more successful a show is, the more pages The Playbill contains.
 Anything Goes was 48 pages while the Post Road was only 12 pages.
 Advertisements could also subscribe to a specific show and not a whole season.
 This was evident when advertisements contained the show's title within their ads.
-During the production of Rain or Shine Rogers Peet Company clothing store placed an ad that read “Rain or shine Scotch Mists are fine.
-Handsome, stylish overcoats that are wetproof too!”
+During the production of Rain or Shine, Rogers Peet Company clothing store placed an ad that read, “Rain or shine Scotch Mists are fine.
+Handsome, stylish overcoats that are wetproof, too!”
 Advertisements were not the only additions to the playbill, but also short articles that discussed fashion, car care, book reviews, interviews, and even jokes.

 In 1956, after 70 years as a family company, Huber sold The Playbill to producer and real estate magnate Roger L. Stevens.
-Stevens changed the name simply to Playbill and no longer allowed a production's image to dominate the cover.
-Instead, the cover was a generic design with the play's information located inside the Playbill.
+Stevens changed the name to Playbill and no longer allowed a production's image to dominate the cover.
+Instead, the cover was a generic design with the play's information inside the Playbill.
 Public outcry forced Stevens to allow a colorful band to strip across the top of the Playbill with the show's information printed underneath.
-Over time the colorful band generalized into the yellow strip that is still common in today's Playbill.
+Over time, the colorful band generalized into the yellow strip that is still common in today's Playbill.

-Theatre playbills have become very valuable articles of information to a city or nation’s cultural history.
-The current Playbill collects samples of all their publications, which helps researchers understand what genre of theatre was being produced during a particular decade.
-Unfortunately, a fire destroyed all of Playbill’s theatre listings prior to 1924.
+Theatre playbills have become very valuable articles of information about a city or nation’s cultural history.
+The current Playbill collects samples of all their publications, which helps researchers understand what genre of theatre was produced during a particular decade.
+Unfortunately, a fire destroyed all of Playbill’s theatre listings before 1924.